TecnoCreeper/anime-season-for-sonarr/README.md

 # anime-season-for-sonarr
-Choose an anime season (year + season) to automatically add it to Sonarr.
+Choose an anime season (year + season) and select which ones you want to add to Sonarr.

 # Video and screenshot